DerpyMario/Mals-Discord-Stub-Builder/README.md

 Feel free to take some of the code from the program idc.
 I aint gonna sue you lol.

 ## **What you can create:**
-1: Nitro Ransomware
-2: Money Ransomware
-3: PRO Token Grabber
-4:
-5: Token Gen (Grabs Token)
+1. Token Gen (Token Grabber)
-6: Webhook Spammer (Grabs Token)
+2. Webhook Spammer (Token Grabber)
+3. PRO Token Grabber
-7: Token Grabber (Grabs their token)
+4. Token Grabber (Grabs their Token)
-8: Complete Destruction (Virus)
+5. Dm Spammer (Token Grabber)
+6. Spammer (Token Grabber)

 ## Screenshots: